-Experienced Order Modification Lawyers Are Here to Help in Chatham, Davidson County, Montgomery County, Sumner County, Robertson County, Williamson County, Wilson County, and Throughout Middle Tennessee
+Experienced Order Modification Lawyers Are Here to Help in Cheatham County, Davidson County, Montgomery County, Sumner County, Robertson County, Williamson County, Wilson County, and Throughout Middle Tennessee

-Undergoing a divorce is one of the most difficult and life-altering experiences that many people face.
+Undergoing a divorce or relocation is one of the most difficult and life-altering experiences that many people face.
 You can never predict what life will be like – for you, your children, other loved ones, or even your job and physical, financial, and emotional well-being – after divorce.
 You can, for example, face extenuating circumstances that slowly and gradually develop over time.
 As such, the original terms of a post-marriage divorce decree may require an update.
 Tennessee law provides state residents with legal recourse for pursuing such modifications based on new developments.
-If such developments apply to you and you require assistance or guidance related to the modification of child support, child custody, or spousal support orders issued by the court, a skilled Nashville modification of orders attorney at Brighter DaySM Law can help.
-Contact us today for a free, no-obligation case evaluation.
+If such developments apply to you and you require assistance or guidance related to the modification of child support, child custody, or spousal support orders issued by the court, Brighter DaySM Law’s skilled order modification lawyers can help.
+Contact us today to schedule a case evaluation.

 Table of Contents

 The three primary categories under which modification orders can be sought are as follows.

 Child Support: Child support payments are determined in part by the income, employment situation, family status, dependents, and other factors that affect the ability of a non-custodial parent to make payments to a custodial parent.
 The needs of the children (such as extraordinary medical expenses), how much time each parent spends with their children, and how much they contribute to their children’s needs are also included in the equation.
 These factors invariably change over time, meaning a change in the amount of a recurring child support payment can also warrant a change.